mcci-catena/MCCI-Catena-SHT3x/CRC-8-Calc.md

 The SHT3x family uses a special CRC-8 polynomial to generate check codes for the input data, documented in the data sheet.
 Unlike many CRC algorithms performed in hardware, it simply transmits the CRC value after the checked range (rather than sending a bit-reversed complement so that the residue always ends up at a known value).

-The polynomial chosen is somewhat unusual; it doesn't appear in [Koopman et al](http://users.ece.cmu.edu/~koopman/roses/dsn04/koopman04_crc_poly_embedded.pdf).
+The polynomial chosen is somewhat unusual; it doesn't appear in otherwise-comprehensive lists like [Koopman et al](http://users.ece.cmu.edu/~koopman/roses/dsn04/koopman04_crc_poly_embedded.pdf).

 Checking the CRC requires calculating the value on the received data.
 There are many possible approaches.